glennreyes/tuner/README.md

 # Tuner

-A chromatic tuner for musicians.
+An instrument tuner for musicians.
 This tuner helps you tune your instrument, using your device's microphone.

 ## Demo